spatie/typescript-transformer/README.md

 ```

-When transforming this class we don't know exactly what the RoleEnum will be, but since it is also converted to typescript the package will produce following output:
+When transforming this class we don't know what the `RoleEnum` will be, but since it is also converted to typescript the package will produce the following output:

 ```typescript
 export type RoleEnum = 'guest' | 'admin';